St. Marys, Pennsylvania

 St. Marys is a city in Elk County, Pennsylvania, United States.
-The population is 12,738 as of the 2020 census.
-Originally a small town inhabited by mostly Bavarian Roman Catholics, it was founded December 8, 1842.
+The population was 12,738 at the 2020 census.
+It was founded December 8, 1842, and was originally inhabited mostly by Bavarian Roman Catholics.
 It is home to Straub Brewery and the first Benedictine convent in the United States.
 In 1992, the borough of St. Marys absorbed the surrounding township of Benzinger and incorporated as a city.
-Despite its place as the second-largest city by area in Pennsylvania behind Philadelphia, it is one of the state's least densely populated cities.
+Despite being Pennsylvania's second-largest city by area after Philadelphia, it is one of the state's least densely populated cities.

-St. Marys lies in the center of Pennsylvania's elk country.
+St. Marys is in the center of Pennsylvania's Elk country.
 It is one of the few places east of the Mississippi River that allows hunting of wild elk.
 The area is known for its access to outdoor activities, including trout streams and state hunting lands inside the city limits.

 Geography

 St. Marys is located at (41.437600, -78.542724).

-According to the United States Census Bureau, the city has a total area of 99.5 sqmi, of which 99.3 sqmi is land and 0.2 sqmi (0.16%) is water.
+According to the United States Census Bureau, the city has an area of 99.5 sqmi, of which 99.3 sqmi is land and 0.2 sqmi (0.16%) is water.
 Most of that area is unurbanized, and the large size is due to the city's 1992 merger with surrounding Benzinger Township.
 The city is at a relatively high elevation of 1,666 ft above sea level.
-The city's territory is bordered by Jones Township to the north, Cameron County to the east, Fox and Jay Townships to the south, and Ridgway Township to the west.
+Its territory is bordered by Jones Township to the north, Cameron County to the east, Fox and Jay Townships to the south, and Ridgway Township to the west.

-The downtown area lies directly on the Eastern Continental Divide, such that water on the eastern side of the city drains into the Atlantic Ocean, while the western side drains to the Gulf of Mexico.
+The downtown area lies directly on the Eastern Continental Divide, such that water on the eastern side of the city drains into the Atlantic Ocean while the western side drains to the Gulf of Mexico.